 2. Know that feelings get stuck in your body if they aren’t expressed.
 This can be a big issue.
 Why?
 Because if the thought (and meaning) you created to avoid the feeling is distorted (that person treated me badly so I must deserve to be treated badly).
 It becomes stuck and hijacks our future responses to life's events that feel similar.

 3. Begin to notice and name your feelings more regularly.

-Allow yourself 10 to 15 minutes now and again to write what you are feeling and what thoughts connect to those feelings.
-Try including these phrases "I feel...... because.... or.....happened and now I sense......" and "I realise now that......….
-This has made me understand....…" It could be what you remember feeling earlier in the day or week or month or are feeling at that moment.
-Finding the right words can be a challenge so the word map below may be helpful to use as it groups expressive words we use with each of the core emotions that we experience.
-(Respect to W.G.
-Parrott for his research here) it may help to click the image to enlarge it and print it out.
+Allow yourself space to pause and write about what you’re feeling and what thoughts connect to them.
+Try including these phrases "I feel...... because....
+Or......
+This happened and I felt….. and now I sense......" and "this has made me understand....…".
+It could be what you felt earlier that week or month or at that moment.
+Finding the words can be a challenge - the emotional vocabulary word map below should help and can be downloaded.

 4. Start badly and know there isn’t a ‘right’ way

 Feelings don't always make sense and can be confusing.
 Expressing them is a natural process that enables you to unpick and understand them.
 Starting a poem or short story is another great way to do so.
 See Writing Therapy or Poetry Therapy for more information and examples.